 The simple truth is that many addicts try to get healthy and succeed.
 They get sober, stay sober, and slowly overcome the underlying issues that drive their addiction.
 Other addicts, however, will repeatedly try and fail to get sober.
 Sometimes this occurs because they have no real interest in sobriety, even if they pretend otherwise.
 Sometimes this occurs because they’re not getting proper treatment and support from other recovering addicts.
 Either way, the outcome has very little, if anything at all, to do with the addict’s loved ones.
 An addict’s sobriety is not dependent on his or her spouse, partner, or family.
 Recovery is the purview of the addict and no one else.

 Still, loved ones of addicts often feel responsible for the safety, wellbeing, and recovery of the addict.
 Typically, these loved ones will attempt to help the addict by setting and enforcing ‘boundaries’ related to the addiction.

 Unfortunately, many of these caring and extremely well-intentioned individuals have an inaccurate understanding of what healthy boundaries look like.
 When they set boundaries, they attempt to put limits on the addict’s behavior.
 As they do this, they inevitably learn, as does anyone who has ever attempted to control the behavior of another human being, that this does not work.
 The addict does not want to be controlled by a loved one any more than the loved one wants to be controlled by the addict.

-Dr. Robert Weiss suggests that loved ones of addicts should work toward a different type of boundary – boundaries that focus on the caregiving loved one’s behavior rather than on the addict’s behavior.
-In his book, Prodependence: Moving Beyond Codependency, Dr. Rob illustrates this idea with two analogies:
+My suggestion is that loved ones of addicts should work toward a different type of boundaries – boundaries that focus on the loved one’s behavior rather than on the addict’s behavior.
+In my book, Prodependence: Moving Beyond Codependency, I illustrate this idea with two analogies: